valdikaldi/Project_webscrape_DK_properties_Boliga/README.md

 Unlike the other web scraping project where I web scrape the website www.boligasiden.dk - here I am able to get both transaction price and listing price.
 In addition, boliga.dk provides data on the sales duration of properties and more details on the property characteristics.

-Furthermore, the objective here is only to gather residential properties, properties sold between 2006 to 2023 and properties sold under a "normal" transaction condition.
+Furthermore, the objective here is only to gather residential properties, properties sold between 2006 to 2023 and properties sold under a "normal" transaction conditions (e.g. excluding properties sold between family or at a auction).
 The reason for this is due to the project "Empirical_Project-are_home_buyers_inattentive_towards_energy_efficiency", were I investigate how much consumers are willing to pay for energy efficient components of properties.

 ## Overview of the code :
 Unlike the website boligsiden.dk - here the API doesnt seem to have any limitations.